Margaret Sheil: Recognition and awards

-Professor Sheil has been a recipient of the Morrison Lecture, for her contribution to mass spectrometry in Australia, and was a finalist in the AFR 100 women of Influence for 2012.
+Sheil received the Morrison Lecture for her contribution to mass spectrometry in Australia, and was a finalist in the AFR 100 women of Influence for 2012.
 The Royal Australian Chemical Institute's Margaret Sheil Leadership award was established in recognition of her work.

 She is a Fellow of the Royal Australian Chemical Institute (RACI), the Australian Academy of Technological Sciences and Engineering (ATSE), and was made an inaugural fellow of the Australian and New Zealand Society for Mass Spectrometry (ANZSMS) in February 2014.

 In 2017, she was appointed an Officer of the Order of Australia, for services to science and education.
 She was elected a Fellow of the Australian Academy of Science in May 2021.